cbfrance/christopherbfrance.com/source/2008-09-18-ushahidi-designs.html.markdown

 [http://www.ushahidi.com/images/buttons/ushahidi_button4_170.gif "Ushahidi: Crowdsourcing Crisis Information"]

 Lately I've been volunteering a little bit for <a href="http://ushahidi.com">Ushahidi</a>.
 Ushahidi is an open source tool for monitoring crises and disasters.
 It recently won the the <a href="http://blog.ushahidi.com/index.php/2008/05/30/winning-the-netsquared-challenge/">NetSquared challenge</a> and was called one of the top startups to watch in the MIT Technology Review.
-Man, I really don't have to give up anything to work on this one -- it's really a top notch operation going on.
+Man, I really don't have to give up anything to work on this one &mdash; it's really a top notch operation going on.
 Other nonprofit and open source teams could learn a lot from the Ushahidi project.

 Some of the amazing things about the Ushahidi project include: